moffitt-ccle-genome-paint/ccle-shiny-app/README.md

 # ccle-shiny-app

-The cancer cell line encyclopedia resource is a well characterized dataset with significant potential for therapeutic discoveries.
-However, the exploration of the dataset is hard and often requires significant computational resource to perform these analysis.
-Therefore, we have developed a shiny app in attempt to harmonize existing resource to allow users to access various details on its genome and gene expression data.
+The cancer cell line encyclopedia (CCLE) project is a well-characterized multi-omics dataset with significant potential for therapeutic discoveries.
+However, the exploration of the dataset is often complex and requires significant expertise and computational power to perform these analyses.
+Therefore, we have developed a shiny app to harmonize existing resources to allow users to access details of the mutation, RNA sequencing coverage, and expression data.

-For the genome browser, we implemented an html page that leverages St Jude's protein paint API to display big wig tracks downloaded from the recount3 server.
+Team 1 implemented an interactive web page for the genome browser that leverages St Jude's protein paint API to display big wig tracks downloaded from the recount3 server.

-Given the rich dataset from CCLE, we plan to develop a series of R script to extract CCLE mutation information followed by gene expression analysis by our previously developed application: DRPPM-EASY Expression Analysis with ShinY.
+Team 2 developed a series of R scripts to extract CCLE cell line meta-information, SNV/Indel of genetic drivers, and gene expression.
+The harmonized data can then be ported into our previously developed application: DRPPM-EASY, an app for performing Expression Analysis with Shiny. https://github.com/shawlab-moffitt/DRPPM-EASY-ExprAnalysisShinY

-Our pilot project provides a proof of concept of feasibility with opportunity to expand features that further integrate additional information such as splicing events, proteomics data, Chip-seq profiles, drug treatment information, and genetic screens.
-Our project also provides a model for federated data sharing that has high potential for collaboration and discovery.
+Our pilot project provides a proof of concept of feasibility with the opportunity to expand toward integrating additional information such as splicing events, proteomics data, Chip-seq profiles, drug treatment information, and genetic screens.
+Our project also provides a model for federated data sharing that has a high potential for collaboration and discovery.

 http://biostools/4472414/Shiny/CCLE_Data_Hackathon/app/